10 Digital Marketing Trends Sure to Succeed in 2017

 - Social Media Conversions – It’s not enough that companies can speak directly with their audience through social media like Facebook, Instagram, and Twitter, they will look to increase conversions through medium in the coming year.
 Rather than use social media feeds just to communicate with and funnel users to websites, employ techniques like gated content that requires a form signup, or include discount codes in posts.
 These approaches can provide an easy method of measuring ROI on your social media presence.

-- Mobile First Indexing– This year, Google initiated Mobile First Indexing, which for the first time prioritizes the mobile version of websites when determining organic rank.
+- Mobile First Indexing – This year, Google initiated Mobile First Indexing, which for the first time prioritizes the mobile version of websites when determining organic rank.
 Internet use on handheld devices such as smart phones and tablets has surpassed desktop computers, placing greater emphasis on mobile displays.
 Mobile responsiveness is no longer an optional feature and must become a priority with developing websites and content for consumers.
 If you want to remain relevant in 2017, make sure your content is mobile friendly.

-- Native Marketing– Consumers are inundated with advertising from television, print media, radio, and of course the internet, so it shouldn’t come as a surprise that the more subtle approach of native marketing is making a comeback.
+- Native Marketing – Consumers are inundated with advertising from television, print media, radio, and of course the internet, so it shouldn’t come as a surprise that the more subtle approach of native marketing is making a comeback.
 While users tend to avoid disruptive ads like popups or ignore banners, they are more receptive to marketing packaged as compelling content.
 If done well, native marketing can lower consumer resistance to your message; however if done poorly, it will have the opposite effect.
-With the ever growing Internet of Things (IoT) and the increasing popularity of new technologies like AR and VR, expect novel approaches to native marketing in 2017.
+With the ever growing Internet of Things (IoT) and the growing popularity of new technologies like AR and VR, expect novel approaches to native marketing in 2017.

 2017 looks to be a big year for innovation in the digital marketing industry.
 If you are interested in taking your business in a fresh direction when it comes to marketing your brand, contact Pinnacle Creative Marketing today.
 Whether you need a new look for your website, a boost in local SEO, or assistance in generating leads, we can make it happen.